icsa-hua/InCabinOntology/README.md

 ![clean-branch-4D](https://github.com/user-attachments/assets/c16c4034-c624-41dd-8cb7-ad284425a7d4)

 ## Ontology Structure (Short summary)
-[X] __ActorState__: Snapshot of the driver at specific moments (4D-time slice) Each state contains exactly one first-order individual (not class) of each attribute:
+[!] __ActorState__: Snapshot of the driver at specific moments (4D-time slice) Each state contains exactly one first-order individual (not class) of each attribute:
 * HR, HRV, RR, SpO2, Drowsiness
 * Fatigue, Attention, Unresponsiveness
 * EyeState, MouthState
 * Demographics
-[X] __Physiological Attributes__: A raw data value for the physiological parameters is used to categorize them into a threshold-classified level and then link them back to one actor states
+[!] __Physiological Attributes__: A raw data value for the physiological parameters is used to categorize them into a threshold-classified level and then link them back to one actor states
-`GCIs enforce that as: HR with value X -> classification Y`

-[X] From physiological + behavioral data the ontology infers Fatigue/Attention/Unresponsiveness into classification individuals
+`GCIs enforce that as: HR with value X -> classification Y` [!]
+From physiological + behavioral data the ontology infers Fatigue/Attention/Unresponsiveness into classification individuals
-[X] __4D-DL Time Slice Architecture__: 4D Endurant/Perdurant
+[!] __4D-DL Time Slice Architecture__: 4D Endurant/Perdurant
-[X] General Concept Inclusions (GCIs) in Manchester Syntax (reduces Java Heap load ~ more stable than SWRL) [X] Semantic Web Rule Language (SWRL) finalize special cases through post-inference implications
+[!]
+General Concept Inclusions (GCIs) in Manchester Syntax (reduces Java Heap load ~ more stable than SWRL) [!]
+Semantic Web Rule Language (SWRL) finalize special cases through post-inference implications

 ## Requirements
 * python3 >= 3.10